snoopyjc/rivescript_coverage_plugin/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 2.6, 2.7, and 3.3, and for PyPy.
+3. The pull request should work for Python 3.6, 3.7, and for PyPy.
    Check https://travis-ci.org/snoopyjc/rivescript_coverage_plugin
    under pull requests for active pull requests or run the ``tox`` command and make sure that the tests pass for all supported Python versions.